-There is a possibility for the public concerned to react (see above) as a result of the right of access to the notification dossier in the both the generic and integrated environmental impact reporting.assessment procedures for plans and programmes or projects.
+There is a possibility to react (see above) in both the generic and integrated environmental assessment procedures for plans and programmes or projects.

-In accordance with the legislation, anyone may submit objections and comments in writing to the College of Mayor and Aldermen during the thirty-day period provided for.
+In accordance with the legislation, anyone may submit objections and comments to the College of Mayor and Aldermen during the thirty-day period provided for.
 If an information meeting is to be held (art.
 25 Omgevingsvergunningenbesluit), the public may ask questions at this meeting.